Updated: Aug 18

 Xia Dong Qing (Lawrence Wong, Story of Yanxi Palace) is a convenience store part-timer who can see supernatural beings.
 His “Yin Yang eyes” turn out to be a “gift” from the grim reaper Zhao Li (Qi Yuwu).
 As his workplace happens to be a portal that connects the mortal and spiritual realms, he and Li assist lost souls with unfinished business in the world of the living.
 Olivia (Kate Kinney) later joins the pair after Dong Qing helps her.

 The 36-episode series is a remake of The Ferryman, a 2014 drama set in China.
-This time shot in Malaysia and Singapore, iQIYI’s first Southeast Asian original series, The Ferryman · Legends of Nanyang will be released on August 24.
+This time, The Ferryman · Legends of Nanyang, iQIYI’s first Southeast Asian original series, was shot in Malaysia and Singapore.

 Available on iQIYI